The CFO Role in Digital Transformation: Leader of the Pack

 - Professional service costs – i.e., legal and accounting

-The SAB Topic also addresses how management should allocate these costs, acknowledging that it might be tough to directly identify how much to include.
+The SAB Topic also addresses how management should allocate these costs, acknowledging it might be tough to directly identify how much to include.
 But since some type of allocation process is needed, carve-out entities will include disclosure around the use of allocations, methodologies employed, and the reasonableness of the allocations.

-Also, note that all costs should be reflected when they're fully attributable to the carve-out entity.
+Also, note that all costs should be reflected when fully attributable to the carve-out entity.
 When costs are shared, allocation methods to use may include things like:

 - Percentage of revenue

 Like we said, there's quite a bit of judgment involved in figuring out which costs to reflect in all the historical periods, as well as how much.

 Carve-Out Statement of Cash Flows: Insights and Best Practices